didier-wenzek/blog/src/001_motivation.md

 * There is a chasm between the internal and external concepts.
   What is visible at the surface of a database are essentially abstractions: tables manipulated with operators of the relational algebra.
-  Under the hood, components are of a wholly different nature and level of abstraction
-  - files, pages, caches, indexes, redo logs, locks ...
+  Under the hood, components are of a wholly different nature and level of abstraction: files, pages, caches, indexes, redo logs, locks ...
   Having intermediate abstraction levels would help advanced users to encapsulate external data sources or to introduce new database operators.